 MaryAnn Fahey, co-founder and director of Umbrella Arts, curates contemporary art exhibitions and public art projects.
 Her individual and group exhibitions have brought together an assembly of national and international artists.
-She is a portfolio consultant for professional & emerging artists and currently looking forward to representing Umbrella Arts at the Affordable Art Fair in March 2017.
+She is a portfolio consultant for professional & emerging artists.

 Focusing mainly in the field of photography, MaryAnn has presented hundreds of exhibitions over the past 21 years.
 Ground-breaking highlights include Plastic Fantastic, a show specific to photographs made using plastic cameras, and Indwelling: Living in a Female Body.
 She has coordinated the East Village Gallery & Garden Walk for the Festival of Ideas for the New City presented by the New Museum.

 MaryAnn has facilitated community outreach and fundraising exhibitions in partnership with Fountain House Gallery, En Foco, The Lower East Side Girls Club, Community Access, A.I.R. and International Center of Photography.

 MaryAnn conceptualizes, develops and launches community outreach programming in the East Village.
 Her projects include: